Réal Chevrefils: Playing career

 Jack Adams, the Detroit General Manager tried to get Chevrefils to go to Alcoholics Anonymous.
 Reports indicated that Adams hired private detectives to keep tabs on Chevrefils.
 Out of frustration, Adams traded Chevrefils back to Boston in January 1956.

 Chevrefils played only one full, injury free season in 1956–57.
 He had scored 31 goals, was selected to play in the All-Star Game and was named to the NHL Second All-Star Team.
 Over the next 2 seasons, Chevrefils only scored 10 goals, and by his 27th birthday, was out of the NHL.
 In the end, he had scored 104 goals in 387 regular season games, which were spread over parts of 8 seasons (1951–52 to 1958–59) and scored 5 more goals in 30 playoff games.
-He would retire after the 1959 season.

 Chevrefils was married to Claudette Roy, but the two had a troubled relationship.
 This was exemplified when Chevrefils played for the Los Angeles Blades with childhood friend, Danny Belisle.
 The team owners flew out Claudette to look after Chevy.
 The result was that the two of them would drink and fight.
 Eventually, the two separated in 1962; they had six children.

 In later years, Chevrefils lived in Windsor and had qualified for an NHL pension worth $130 a month but received an extra $200 a month from a special fund for needy ex-players, courtesy of Jimmy Skinner, an executive with the Detroit Red Wings.
 A lot of his time was spent at Windsor’s Downtown Mission.
 He would shovel snow with other men for less than a dollar an hour.

 Chevrefils died on January 8, 1981, at Windsor’s Hotel-Dieu Hospital.
 At the funeral, six of his pallbearers were former teammates with the Windsor Bulldogs, including Lou Bendo and Jack Costello, who was on a hockey tour of Europe with Chevrefils.

 On his grave, a small stone lies flat and reads: "Chevy, number 12, May 2, 1932-January 8, 1981".
 On an upper corner is the Boston Bruins emblem.